aaronwmorris/indi-allsky/README.md

 ## Satellite Tracking
 Satellite tracking data is used to track the visibility of specific satellites like the International Space Station and Hubble Space Telesope.
 Rise, transit, and set times are available in the Astropanel view.

+Orbital data is downloaded in TLE format from [CelesTrak](https://celestrak.org/NORAD/elements/)

 ## Star Detection
 indi-allsky utilizes OpenCV pattern matching to detect and count the number of stars in the view.
 Star counts are a good objective measurement of sky conditions.